INTO-CPS-Association/RabbitMQFMU_DistributedCosimDemo/README.md

 Instructions Using Docker-Compose:
 1. Install Docker Desktop or equivalent for your platform.
+2. Contact Claudio <claudio.gomes@ece.au.dk> for access to rabbitqm on AWS.
+You will get a password.
-2. `docker-compose up` -> Starts all services and runs the distributed cosim
+3. `docker-compose up` -> Starts all services
    1. Wait for all services to be up and running.
    2. Open terminal for controller-container:
       1. `docker exec -it controller-container /bin/bash`